-Going back to the first point where it is essential to change your pads regularly is more feasible and great for your health.
-Using a tampon or a sanitary bad and changing it after every two hours may help you cater to your problems.
+Going back to the first point, where it is essential to regularly change your pads is more feasible and great for your health.
+Using a tampon or a sanitary bad and changing it after every two hours may help you solve your problems.

 What is important to know is due to a lack of proper knowledge, most girls miss school.
 Around 30% of schoolgirls miss their classes every month due to taboo and lack of hygiene products in Nepal.
 Most homeless women don’t even have access to such products.

-There are many movements all around the world that are promoting the menstrual hygiene alike Manushi Chhilar – The Period Project, Distributing Dignity and VonChaz and her #HappyPeriod team.
+There are many movements all around the world that are promoting menstrual hygiene like Manushi Chhilar – The Period Project, Distributing Dignity and VonChaz, and her #HappyPeriod team.

 They not only raise awareness but also distribute the products to the needy woman.
-Spread the word and not the superstition around it.
+Do spread the word and not the superstition around it.

 Key Takeaways On Menstrual Hygiene